brandonleboeuf/trailBlazers/README.md

 To implement, add the below code just above 'div class="panel-pane pane-custom pane-2"' on the right rail of the [blazers/forward-center](https://www.nba.com/blazers/forward-center) page.
-Set the iframe height to 485.
+Makes sure to set the iframe height to 485.

 ```
 <div class="panel-pane pane-custom pane-1">